Infinityx999/linux_lab-main/experiment1.md

 ``` bash
 >> ls
 ```
-Explanation : The ls command list all the files and folders
+Explanation : The ls command lists all the files and folders present

 ### The output of the commands is as below